derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch5_Equipment.md

 ## Currency Mapping

 Hyrule and its sister planes usually use Rupees as their currency.
-I generally map currencies according to the listing below for reasons that should be rather obvous.
+I generally map currencies according to the listing below for reasons that should be rather obvious.
 Most things are priced in silver or gold, so it makes sense not to change these if at all possible.

     Copper   -> Rupee (Green)
     Silver   -> Silver Rupee